Causes and risk factors of liver cancer

 This is an inherited condition that causes iron levels to build up in the body.
 If diagnosed and treated early, it does not usually cause problems.

-People with type 2 diabetes have a higher risk of developing HCC.
+People with diabetes have a higher risk of developing HCC.
+Type 2 diabetes is linked to:

-Metabolic syndrome is a group of conditions that occur together.
+Metabolic syndrome is a group of health conditions that happen together.
+They include:

 • high blood pressure